Home

 Thinking of breeding canaries?
 Then this 2 hole canary breeding cage may be just what you need.

-If you're looking for a cage for a new canary, it might be a good idea to just get a canary breeding cage.
+If you're looking for a cage for a new canary, it might be a good idea to just get a canary breeding cage right from the very beginning.

 Whether you intend to breed canaries or not the cage is useful.
 For a single canary simply remove the divider and you have a nice sized cage for your lone canary.